1991–92 Liverpool F.C. season

 The 1991–92 Liverpool F.C. season was the 100th season in club history and Graeme Souness's first full season as manager of the club.
 The manager needed heart surgery in April, only to be present when Liverpool won the final of the FA Cup the following month.
 However, it was a disappointing season in the league for Liverpool, whose sixth-place finish was their first outside the top two since 1981.

 Souness reshaped his side substantially over the close season.
 Out went older players including Peter Beardsley, David Speedie and Gary Gillespie as well as the young Steve Staunton, and in came £2.9million national record signing Dean Saunders from Derby County along with his Derby colleague, defender Mark Wright.
 He also forked out for Rangers midfielder Mark Walters and blooded in young talent in midfield in the shape of Steve McManaman and Jamie Redknapp, and just after the season began he drafted in Rob Jones from Fourth Division Crewe Alexandra, and within a few months the player, barely in his twenties, was representing England at senior level.

 On his way out of Anfield halfway through the season was midfielder Steve McMahon to Manchester City, followed by defender Barry Venison to Newcastle United at the end of it.
 Mid season also saw the arrival of midfielder Michael Thomas from Arsenal, two and a half years after the player's goal for his former club had denied Liverpool the league title.
 Thomas ended the season by scoring one of Liverpool's two goals in the FA Cup final against Sunderland, the other coming from Ian Rush.

 Season overview

-Pre season
+Preseason

 As manager Graeme Souness prepared for his first full season as manager of Liverpool, a number of significant changes were made.
 The biggest stories of the summer were the arrival of Dean Saunders, the Derby County and Wales striker, for a national record fee of £2.9million, and Derby's centre-half Mark Wright for £2.2million.
 He bolstered the midfield with a £1.25million move for Rangers midfielder Mark Walters, bringing the 27-year-old Birmingham born player back to England four years after he left Aston Villa to move north of the border.
 Leaving the club were strikers David Speedie to Blackburn Rovers and Peter Beardsley to Everton.
 A surprise sale came when highly promising 22-year-old defender Steve Staunton moved to Aston Villa 10 days before the start of the season.